promanenko/gigaspaces-sbp-jekyll/time-series.markdown

 ![time-series-1.png](/attachment_files/sbp/time-series-1.png)

 The `timeSeries` object is designed to track the amount of request occurrences for each set of source and destination airports.
 It does this with an embedded `Map<String, Integer>` attribute named `sourceDestinatinCounter`.
-Each timeSeries can store sourceDestination sets as a key to its map along with an Integer representing the number of occurrences within the given interval.
-By default a timeSeries object only remains active for two seconds, after which the `Processor` will create a new `timeSeries` object.
+Each Time Series can store sourceDestination sets as a key to its map along with an Integer representing the number of occurrences within the given interval.
+By default a Time Series object only remains active for two seconds, after which the `Processor` will create a new `timeSeries` object.

 The Web Processing Unit hosts a web page that is capable of rendering a graph which will chart the inactive `BookingTimeSeries` objects according to their sequence in time.
 By default, the graph will only load the last 10 inactive `BookingTimeSeries` objects persisted in the space.
-Once the initial data is loaded, the web page will begin making scheduled AJAX requests to the underlying servlet to get the next available inactive timeSeries.
+Once the initial data is loaded, the web page will begin making scheduled AJAX requests to the underlying servlet to get the next available inactive Time Series.
 By default each interval will last two seconds and will be represented along the horizontal axis, `t`, in hours.

 For scalability the servlet will use a `TaskDelegate` to perform multiple tasks executed in a collocated asynchronous manner with the space.
-One of the tasks is purposed to retrieve all inactive timeseries which occurred after a provided interval.
+One of the tasks is purposed to retrieve all inactive Time Series which occurred after a provided interval.
 Since the space is partitioned this task will be broadcasted across the entire cluster and will return a result that is a reduced operation of all the different executions.
 This Map-Reduce pattern will aggregate all counters from the partitioned spaces and reduce them into a single `TreeMap` which the web page can iterate in order to load the data into the graph.

 ![time-series-3.png](/attachment_files/sbp/time-series-3.png)